 If you are creating a flower bed, you may want to create a pattern or color scheme before planting.
 Or, use mixed varieties.

 Final Plant Spacing: Space the plants 10 – 12 inches apart.
 They will tolerate a little crowding.
+And, they look great when grown en masse.

 Days to Germination: 10 – 21 days.

-Petunias like full sun.
+Annual Petunia flowers like full sun.
 They prefer rich, loose soil that drains well.
 But, they tolerate poorer soils.
-Add a general-purpose fertilizer when planting them, then once a month after that.

 Petunia plants are half-hardy annuals.
 They will often survive the first frost if it is light.
 They will not survive a hard frost or freeze.
 Perennial varieties of Petunias will emerge again in the spring, in southern areas of the country.